 Now we're going to set up the table for our customers.
 So, if you want to ruin a project it can be a very good idea not to focus on the user needs.

 First example, on the driving license project, we were asked to read the documents in less than 10 seconds.
-When we started working on it, we deploy on production environment the very first algorithm that DataScientist give to us, the Splitter od PDF.
+When we started working on it, we deploy on production environment the very first algorithm that Data Scientists gave to us, the Splitter of PDF.
 We quickly realized that the times of one extraction took around 15 to 30 seconds, which was very problematic.
-The DataScientist did not notice it because they work on overpowered machines which perform the operation very quickly.
+The Data Scientists did not notice it because they work on overpowered machines which perform the operation very quickly.

 Second example, when we were a little further on the project.
 We realized that some readings were very slow and clogged the systems.
 By looking a little more in detail at that the documents.
 We found that, in general, there were almost unreadable document event for a human.
 For this kind of case, it would have been a good idea to go see the users and to ask them if it would not be a better idea to report immediately that the document is not clean enough.
 It would have been better for the system and final users which wait 40 seconds before getting very bad results.